 - Salts on old galvanising

 - Failure to rinse off Mordant solution or Acid etch

 Using Tak rags can also leave a residue (solvent degrease afterwards) as can washing with soap and not rinsing thoroughly.

 Salts are the number one drawing agent for water via osmosis, reducing the concentration and creating a blister.

 In many ways rinsing off the pre-treatment is equally as important as cleaning the substrate itself.
 Ideally, a final clean of the substrate, after rinsing and drying, is a solvent degrease wipe with a clean cloth … after de-nib of the applied coats is simply a clean slightly damp cloth.

 Moisture in the Substrate

 Ideally, use a moisture meter to measure the percentage moisture content.
 Always adhere to the coating manufacturers’ recommendations for substrate moisture content.

 If this is not possible then ASTM Standard D4263 describes a test for indicating moisture in concrete, for example in swimming pools.

-A sheet of clear polythene approximately 18 inches square is tightly taped to the concrete surface.
-The edges should be totally sealed.
-After leaving in place for at least sixteen hours, the plastic is removed and the area underneath it is examined for moisture / condensation.
-This test can be performed on either horizontal or vertical surfaces.
+Tape a sheet of clear polythene approximately 18 inches square tightly to the concrete surface.
+Ensure to totally seal the edges.
+Leave the area in place for at least sixteen hours, then remove the plastic.
+Examine the area underneath for moisture / condensation.
+You can perform this test on either horizontal or vertical surfaces.
 If the polythene remains dry, the substrate is dry enough.